gokceoguzerenler/cis530_sp2021/term-project.md

 <a name="milestone-4"></a>
 # Milestone 4

 For your final milestone, you'll complete your extensions to the baseline, and you'll produce a final writeup for your term project.
-As a reminder, the number of extensions that you must submit depends on your group size.
-If you have 4 team members, you should implement 2 extensions.
-If you have 5, then 3 extensions.
-If you have 6, then 4 extensions.
+Teams of size 2,3,4,5,6 should do 1,2,2,3,3 extensions, respectively.

 Your final report should be written in the style of a scientific paper, and formatted with [this LaTeX style file](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd) (which will make it look totally scientific!).
 Your report should contain the following sections: